setlog/go-mongo-atlas/CLOUDNAT.md

     --zone europe-west1-b
 ```

-...and explain what the parameters are good for as long as the cluster is being configured:

-`--enable-private-nodes`: like it says the nodes will receive private IP addresses and will not be accessible from outside the cluster.<br>
+* `--enable-private-nodes`: All nodes receive private IP addresses and cannot be reached from outside the cluster.
-`--enable-ip-alias`: it creates a VPC-native cluster which means setting up subnetworks that has two secondary IP ranges: one for pods and one for services.<br>
+* `--enable-ip-alias`: A VPC-native cluster is created, i.e. subnets with two secondary IP ranges are established: one for pods and one for services
-`--master-ipv4-cidr 172.16.0.0/28` specifies an internal address range for the Kubernetes management endpoints.
-You must declare this range, if you start a private cluster.<br>
+* `--master-ipv4-cidr 172.16.0.0/28`: Specifies an internal address range for the Kubernetes management endpoints.
+You must declare this range when you start a private cluster.
-`--no-enable-master-authorized-networks` allow to access the Kubernetes API endpoint from everywhere.<br>
+* `--no-enable-master-authorized-networks`: enable access to the Kubernetes API endpoint from anywhere.
-`--no-enable-basic-auth` disables basic authentication for the cluster.<br>
+* `--no-enable-basic-auth`: Disables basic authentication for the cluster.
-`--no-issue-client-certificate` disables issuing a client certificate.<br>
+* `--no-issue-client-certificate` disables issuing a client certificate.
-`--zone europe-west1-b` defines in which cloud zone is to create the cluster.
-Be careful in choosing the zone.
-It should be the same one as MongoDB Atlas is running on, unless you have good reasons to start the cluster somewhere else.
-Using the same zone makes the response time of the Mongo queries shorter and the costs lower.
+* `--zone europe-west1-b`: In which zone should the cluster be created.
+Be careful when selecting the zone.
+It should be the same one on which MongoDB Atlas runs, unless you have good reasons to start the cluster somewhere else.
+Using the same zone shortens the response time of Mongo queries and reduces costs.

-We hope you see a similar picture now:
+If everything worked, you should receive such an output.

 ```sh
 NAME        LOCATION        MASTER_VERSION  MASTER_IP     MACHINE_TYPE   NODE_VERSION    NUM_NODES  STATUS